RamyaMohanHM/apnacollege-demo/README.md

-# 💫 About Me:I'm Ramya Mohan
+# 💫 About Me:I'm Ramya
  I'm currently pursuing my BE in CSE department and iam currently learning python